Skip to content

 A credit score is a three-digit number, calculated by an algorithm that uses information from your credit report.
 The score is designed to predict the likelihood that you can meet your credit and payment obligations or that you will go delinquent on your payments.

 A common misconception is that each person is assigned only one credit score that bureaus and lenders access, but that’s not the case.
 You can have multiple credit scores that are slightly different because there are multiple credit bureaus, different scoring methodologies, and your credit information is often updated at different times.
 Your score is calculated off the credit report on file from each bureau.
-For example, you can have a Vantage Score of 690 from TransUnion and a Vantage Score of 692 from Experian because each bureau may have slightly different information about you that will feed into the score calculation.
 In most cases your credit scores will be within a few points across bureaus for the same score type.

 There are dozens of credit bureaus in the U.S. that produce consumers’ credit reports, however, the main credit bureaus that are used by the majority of financial institutions and businesses to check consumers’ credit are Equifax, Experian, and TransUnion.
 There are hundreds of scoring models but the most well-known scoring agencies are FICO Score and VantageScore.
 And, each scoring agency has multiple variations of their scoring models.